colorfulo/slb/intl.en-US/Miscellaneous/Troubleshooting/Cannot access Server Load Balancer.md

 # Cannot access Server Load Balancer {#concept_wzy_kyc_xdb .concept}

-When the client cannot access Server Load Balancer, the possible causes and resolutions are as follows:
+When the client cannot access Server Load Balancer, the possible reasons and resolutions are as follows:

-1. If you haven't added any listener after creating a SLB instance, you can't ping the endpoint of the SLB instance at this moment.
+1. If you haven't added any listener to the SLB instance, you can't successfully ping the endpoint of the SLB instance.

-    解决方案：配置监听，详情查看[配置监听](../../../../reseller.en-US/Archives/User Guide (Old Console)/Listener/Listeners overview.md#)。
+    Resolution: Configure listeners.
+For more information, see [Configure listeners](../../../../reseller.en-US/Archives/User Guide (Old Console)/Listener/Listeners overview.md#).

-2. Four-tier Load Balancing back-end Linux The ECS kernel is configured incorrectly.
+2. The backend Linux ECS kernel of Layer-4 SLB isn't correctly configured.

-    An ECS instance of a Linux system added by a four-tier Load Balancing back-end must be turned off for its rrochelle filter feature in the Linux kernel.
-Otherwise, you may not be able to access the load balancing service addresses from the client by using telnet, but the health check is normal.
+    You must disable the rp\_filter feature of the Linux kernel of the Linux ECS instance added to Layer-4 SLB.
+Otherwise, the client may not be able to access the endpoint of SLB by using telnet, but the health check is normal.

-    Linux's rp\_filter feature is used to implement reverse filtering \(I .e., urpf \).
-It verifies the flow of reverse packets to avoid IP fake attacks.
-However, this feature may conflict with the policy route for load balancing the underlying LVS, cause an exception in the access.
+    Linux's rp\_filter feature is used to implement reverse filtering \(URPF\).
+It verifies the flow of reverse packets to avoid attacks using a forged IP.
+However, this feature may conflict with the bottom-layer LVS policy route of SLB and causes access exceptions.

-    Solution: ensure that the system configuration file for the back-end ECs instance has a value of 0 for the following three parameters. 编辑`/etc/sysctl.conf`后，执行`sysctl -p`使配置生效。
+    Resolution: Ensure that the values of the following three parameters in the system configuration files of the backend ECS instance are zero.
+Edit `/etc/sysctl.conf` and run the `sysctl -p` command the make the configurations take effect.

     ```
      net.ipv4.conf.default.rp_filter = 0